OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

         }
       }

-      // Loop over all units (they must be of type unit - case 1) for each unit U in units where type_of_unit is unit {
+      // Loop over all units (they must be of type unit or suffix - case 1) for each unit U in units where type_of_unit is unit or suffix {
         // Control displayable ones (case 2)
         if ((U.displayable is all) or (U.displayable is admin if user is admin)) {
           if (U is in units) {